harshithainfi/Airplane-Seating-Algorithm/README.md

 2. Number of passengers waiting in the queue.

- The given Example has been implemented in (airline.rb) Given - A 2D array that represents the columns and rows - [[3,2], [4,3], [2,3], [3,4]] (Please see the attached document - 'airline.rb')
+ The given Example has been implemented in (airline.rb) Given - A 2D array that represents the columns and rows - [[3,2], [4,3], [2,3], [3,4]]
+(Please see the attached document - 'airline.rb' and input.txt)

-If there were 30 passengers from then the seating output will be as in the attachment 'Seating_Result.pdf'
+If there were 30 passengers from then the seating output will be as in the attachment 'result.rb'

 Below are the points to be noted: